Ben Obese-Jecty: Political career

 In the 2019 general election, Obese-Jecty was selected for the Conservative Party in the safe Labour seat of Hackney North and Stoke Newington against then Labour Shadow Home Secretary Diane Abbott.
 He finished second achieving 11.9% of the vote.
 During the campaign Obese-Jecty was subjected to racial slurs from other black people because he was standing for the Conservative Party.

 In the 2022 Haringey London Borough Council election, Obese-Jecty was a Conservative candidate in the Noel Park ward and failed to be elected.
-In September 2023, Obese-Jecty was selected as the Conservative candidate to succeed Jonathan Djanogly as Member of Parliament (MP) for the then safe Conservative seat of Huntingdon.
+In September 2023, Obese-Jecty was selected as the Conservative candidate to succeed Jonathan Djanogly as Member of Parliament (MP) for the safe Conservative seat of Huntingdon.

 At the 2024 general election, he was elected with 18,257 votes and a majority of 1,499 over the second-placed Labour candidate.

 Obese-Jecty gave his maiden speech on 22 July 2024, during the King's Speech debate on the Economy, Welfare and Public Services.

 In the 2024 Conservative leadership election, he endorsed Kemi Badenoch.

+In November 2024, Obese-Jecty was made an Assistant Junior Whip in the Opposition Whips Office.

-In April 2025 Obese-Jecty tabled a Private Members' Bill (under the Ten Minute Rule), calling for the Government to publish a dedicated strategy for tackling interpersonal abuse and violence against men and boys to support survivors of crimes such as domestic abuse, rape, sexual assault, digital image abuse, forced marriage and honour-based violence, currently considered as violence against women and girls.
+In April 2025, Obese-Jecty tabled a Private Members' Bill (under the Ten Minute Rule), calling for the Government to publish a dedicated strategy for tackling interpersonal abuse and violence against men and boys to support survivors of crimes such as domestic abuse, rape, sexual assault, digital image abuse, forced marriage and honour-based violence, currently considered as violence against women and girls.

+Obese-Jecty became the Shadow Parliamentary Private Secretary for Defence in June 2025 moving from the Opposition Whips Office.
+In July 2025 he was additionally given the role of Shadow Parliamentary Private Secretary for Justice, thereby covering both briefs.

-In September 2025 Obese-Jecty was announced to be the number one ranked MP of all 335 new MPs in the Polimonitor leaderboard for the number of parliamentary contributions made during the first year of the 2024 Parliament.
+In September 2025, Obese-Jecty was announced to be the number one ranked MP of all 335 new MPs in the Polimonitor leaderboard for the number of parliamentary contributions made during the first year of the 2024 Parliament.
+He was described by Matt Chorley during an interview on his BBC Radio 5 Live show as "officially the busiest new MP".

+During the Second Reading of the Sentencing Bill in October 2025 Obese-Jecty tabled an amendment calling for those convicted of causing death by careless or dangerous driving to receive a lifetime driving ban.
+The amendment was selected for voting but was voted against by the Government by 167 – 313.